LDudrey/L.I.T.E/README.md

   https://lite-lad.herokuapp.com/

   You can visit the deployed application to and follow along with the walkthrough.
+  Open inspect in your browser and move to the Application tab.

   When you click off the text window the data will be saved in IndexedDb in local storage.
   ![IndexedDb saved data](assets/images/indexeddb.jpg)